Dr Fabian Stephany

 About

-He is a co-creator of the Online Labour Observatory – a digital data hub, hosted by the OII and the International Labour Organisation, for researchers, policy makers, journalists, and the public interested in online platform work.
-His research has been published in leading academic journals and covered by The Washington Post, The New York Times, The Telegraph, The Statesman, Nikkei Asia, and other popular media around the world.
+Dr Stephany is also a co-creator of the Online Labour Observatory – a digital data hub hosted in collaboration with the International Labour Organization that provides researchers, policymakers, journalists and the public with insights into online platform work.
+His research has been published in leading academic journals, such as Research Policy and Scientific Reports, and has received media coverage in outlets around the world, including The Washington Post, The New York Times, The Telegraph, Nikkei Asia, Handelsblatt and the Frankfurter Allgemeine Zeitung.

-Dr Stephany holds a PhD and degrees in Economics and Social Sciences from different European institutions, including Universitá Bocconi Milan and University of Cambridge.
-As an economist and senior data scientist, Dr Stephany has been working in the private sector and for various actors in the international policy landscape, such as the United Nations Development Programme, the World Bank or the OECD (Organisation for Economic Co-operation and Development) in Paris.
+He holds a PhD and other degrees in economics and social science statistics from European institutions, including Università Bocconi in Milan and the University of Cambridge.
+In addition to his academic positions, he has worked as a senior data scientist in the private sector and regularly advises international organisations such as the United Nations Development Programme, the World Bank and the Organisation for Economic Co-operation and Development (OECD).

 Expertise